essif-lab/framework/docs/terms/verifier-policy.md

 type: concept
 typeid: verifier-policy
 stage: draft
-hoverText: "Verifier Policy: a Digital Policy that enables an operational Verifier component to function according to the rules of its Policy Governor."
+hoverText: "Verifier Policy: a Digital Policy that enables an operational Verifier component to function in accordance with the Objectives of its Principal."
-glossaryText: "a %%digital policy^digital-policy%% that enables an operational %%verifier^verifier%% component to function according to the rules of its %%policy governor^policy-governor%%."
+glossaryText: "a %%digital policy^digital-policy%% that enables an operational %%verifier^verifier%% component to function in accordance with the %%objectives^objective%% of its %%principal^principal%%."
 date: 20210601
 ---